ENTR - Entrepreneurship

 The innovative transformation of ideas and technical knowledge (intellectual property) into commercially useful applications is a key driver of economic development.
 Students are immersed in the process of moving intellectual property from mind to market.
 Technology commercialization concepts, tools and techniques are applied to active technologies from university research, students, community and national research lab sources.
 Students evaluate the potential for intellectual property to be the basis for a startup enterprise or licensed to an existing business.
 Prerequisite: junior standing.

 ENTR 608.
 Selling and Sales Force Management (3).

 Cross-listed as MKT 608.
 Analysis of current behavioral concepts of personal selling and the problems and policies involved in managing a sales force.
 Prerequisites: MKT 300 with a grade of C+ (2.300) or better, MKT 405.

 ENTR 620.
-Growing and Managing an Entrepreneurial Firm 3 credit hours
+Growing and Managing an Entrepreneurial Firm (3).

 Advanced course with in-depth study of emerging topics in entrepreneurship.
-Repeatable with instructor's consent.
+Repeatable for credit with instructor's consent.
 Prerequisites: ENTR 310, junior standing or instructor's consent, advanced standing.

-Students explore issues surrounding the transformation of knowledge into commercially useful products, services and viable businesses.
-Course employs a hands-on experiential approach using current active technologies from the university, community or national research laboratories.
+Explores issues surrounding the transformation of knowledge into commercially useful products, services and viable businesses.
+Employs a hands-on experiential approach using current active technologies from the university, community or national research laboratories.
 Market validation, opportunity recognition, intellectual property protection (patents, copyright, trade secrets) and valuation are core learning elements employed in the commercial-potential evaluation process.
 Evaluation documents produced in the course are provided to intellectual property owners to aid moving a technology into commercial markets.
 Prerequisite: junior standing.

 ENTR 706.
-Seminar in New Product and Technology Development 3 credit hours
+Seminar in New Product and Technology Development (3).